Totoual/oef-sdk-python/docs/source/user/introduction.rst

 Agent-to-agent interactions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An agent spend almost all of its life time in the Fetch world
+An agent spends nearly its entire life-time in the Fetch world
 interacting with other agents.
-An interaction is intiated by either contacting
+An interaction is initiated by either contacting
 an agent (using the ID received from a query or a search) or receiving a message
-from one (in answer to a registred data service or based on registred property list).
+from one (in response to a registered data service or based on registered property list).
-In that sense, the previous operations were only preliminaries for agents interactions by providing discovery.
+The previous operations thus served as preliminary steps in agent-to-agent interactions
+by providing a mechanism for discovery.

 Interactions between agents are implemented using *Conversation* objects.
 A Conversation object maintains a communication channel between a pair or a group of agents through their Sessions.